This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - X-rays: X-rays may show if any bones are broken or out of place.
 X-rays of the elder's chest and abdomen may also be taken.

 - Counseling: Physical abuse may cause the elder to feel scared, depressed, or anxious.
-The elder's caregiver may suggest that he see a counselor to talk about how he is feeling.
+The elder's healthcare provider may suggest that he see a counselor to talk about how he is feeling.

 - Surgery: The elder may need surgery to treat injuries.
 Surgery may return bones to their normal position if there is a broken bone.
 Surgery may also be needed to correct a deformity or treat other injuries.